Cat Hairball Prevention: Causes, Remedies, and When to Worry

 Spend 60 seconds gently brushing your cat, focusing on areas where they shed most.
 This simple act reduces ingested hair and deepens your bond.

 A 60-second video shows a gentle hand brushing a purring cat, the accumulated fur carefully removed and collected.
 The owner then measures a small amount of psyllium husk into the cat's food, mixing it thoroughly.
-The video ends with the cat happily eating, its eyes blinking slowly in contentment, a testament to the quiet care provided.
+The video ends with the cat happily eating, its eyes blinking slowly in contentment, a evidence of the quiet care provided.

 Integrating these prevention strategies with a focus on biochemical mechanisms like NF-B inhibition ensures cats maintain digestive health.
 By prioritizing tools that target cellular pathways, owners can minimize hairball risks.
 Consistent monitoring of grooming intake and microbial balance forms the basis of effective remedies.